rust-lang/book/src/ch12-00-an-io-project.md

 which we'll be covering in Chapter XX.
 For now, think of it like this:
 `Box<Error>` means the function will return some kind of type that implements the `Error` trait, but we're not specifying what particular type the return value will be.
-This gives us flexibility because... `Box` means...
+This gives us flexibility to return error values that may be of different types in different error cases. `Box` is a smart pointer to heap data, and we'll be going into detail about `Box` in Chapter YY.

-Secondly, we've removed our calls to `expect` in favor of `?`, like we talked about in chapter XX.
-Rather than `panic!` on an error, this will instead return the result from the function we're in, as we talked about in that chapter.
+The second change is that we've removed our calls to `expect` in favor of `?`, like we talked about in Chapter 9.
+Rather than `panic!` on an error, this will return the error value from the function we're in for the caller to handle.

-Finally, we have to return an `Ok` value from this function, and since we have declared its type as `()` in our function signature, we need `Ok(())`.
-This looks a bit strange at first, but using `()` in this way is the idiomatic way to say "we are calling `run` for its side effects only, it doesn't return a value of anything interesting."
+The third change is that we're now returning an `Ok` value from this function in the success case.
+Because we've declared the `run` function's success type as `()` in the signature, we need to wrap the unit type value in the `Ok` value. `Ok(())` looks a bit strange at first, but using `()` in this way is the idiomatic way to indicate that we're calling `run` for its side effects only;
+it doesn't return anything interesting.

 This will compile, but with a warning: